Ansbach University of Applied Sciences

 Ansbach University (German: Hochschule Ansbach) is a university of applied sciences, involved in education and research.
 It is located in Ansbach in the southern German state of Bavaria.
 It is located 2km from the Ansbach Residence.
 Since 2008 it has been a partner university of elite sport (DOSB) and has many German national, Olympic, and world champions among its alumni.

 Faculties

 Faculty of Engineering Sciences

-The following programmes are available in this faculty:
+The following programs are available in this faculty: